obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/2022-07-16 Roadmap updates, OCR & Podcast notes.md

 published: 2022-07-16T12:30:00
 publish: true
 ---
-# Highlights

----
-# 🌠 Roadmap updates, OCR & Podcast notes
+# 2022-07-16: Roadmap updates, OCR & Podcast notes
+There were so many new guides and showcases I had to group them by topic: daily notes, dashboards, academic uses, links vs. folders, etc.

 ## In The Community

 -   The [Obsidian Book Club videos](https://vimeo.com/danallosso) are live now.